-- During the school day from first bell at 8.40am to the bell at end of school day at 2.50pm mobile phones and electronic devices must be - switched off and - may not be used except at the direction of the teacher as part of the learning program. - the Mobile phone or device must be kept out of sight. - Wearable devices:
+- During the school day from the time students enter the school and to the time students exit the school each day mobile phones and electronic devices must be - switched off and - may not be used except at the direction of the teacher as part of the learning program. - the Mobile phone or device must be kept out of sight. - Wearable devices:

-- Smart watches must have notifications switched off. - Earphones are to be away and out of sight - In Class time - Mobile phones and other devices such as smart watches with Bluetooth or wireless connection capability must NOT to be used during class time to - "hotspot" to bypass the school's network, - to play music or video other than that as directed by the teacher, or - to stream music to a wearable device such as in-ear headphones. - At break times - Mobile phones and wearable devices may not be used For any purpose to - make phone calls, send or receive text messages or send or receive notifications - take video or still photograph images at any time and - must remain - switched off and - be kept out of sight. - Security of a personal device.
+- Smart watches must have notifications switched off. - Earphones are to be away and out of sight

+In Class time

+- Mobile phones and other devices such as smart watches with Bluetooth or wireless connection capability must NOT to be used during class time to - "hotspot" to bypass the school's network, - to play music or video other than that as directed by the teacher, or - to stream music to a wearable device such as in-ear headphones.

+At break times

+- Mobile phones and wearable devices may not be used For any purpose to - make phone calls, send or receive text messages or send or receive notifications - · take video or still photograph images at any time and - must remain - switched off and - be kept out of sight. - Security of a personal device.
 Students are responsible for the safe keeping of personal items including mobile phones and wearable devices: - Where the student elects to keep the phone on them during the day, the device must be out of sight in a pocket.
 If the mobile phone is too large for a pocket, a small bag or pencil case that van be brought into the classroom should be used. - should NEVER be left in an unattended school bag outside a classroom or in the playground. - During exams, all mobile phones are to be turned off and smart watch notifications turned off and silenced and the device placed upside down on the floor next to the student desk, in a box/basket at the front of the room or lined up against the whiteboard.